viamrobotics/docs/docs/installation/microcontrollers/_index.md

 # SMEs: Nicolas Menard
 ---

 The micro-RDK is a lightweight version of Viam's [Robot Development Kit](https://github.com/viamrobotics/rdk).
-The micro-RDK allows you to run a smaller version of `viam-server` on resource-limited embedded systems like the ESP32.
+The micro-RDK allows you to run a smaller version of `viam-server` on microcontroller resource-limited embedded systems.

 The micro-RDK supports: